ajeethadithya/-Mattermost-Productivity-Chat-Bot/DEPLOY.md

   HW1-510       ID: 163030

-Note: If the Github issue is closed before the reminder is displayed, the reminderitself gets deleted.
+Note: If the Github issue is closed before the reminder is displayed, the reminder itself gets deleted.

 ## Updated Worksheet
 Link to the Worksheet.md:   https://github.ncsu.edu/csc510-s2022/CSC510-24/blob/main/WORKSHEET.md